lowwebtech/low-web-extension/Readme.md

 Several optimizations are made on the images, some are blocked and others displayed in smaller sizes.

-- block the avatar images of many services including Gravatar, Discus, Twitter, Linkedin, Github, Pinterest, Reddit and more...
+- block the avatar images of many services including Gravatar, Discus, Twitter, Linkedin, Github, Pinterest, Reddit and [more...](https://github.com/lowwebtech/low-web-extension/blob/master/src/lists/avatar.txt)
-- ~~remove biggest or hidpi images from srcset~~, this prevents the browser from loading images that are too big. *(only works with lazy-loaded images eg. data-srcset, data-lazysrcset.
-None-lazyloaded images are already loading when the extension starts and it is not possible to stop loading them)*
 - stop animated GIF and play them when hovering.
 Animated GIF force browser to re-render part of the screen, it consumes CPU/GPU process.
 - customize embeds of Giphy.
 Original animated images are blocked and replaced by static images.
 Animated image is loaded and played when hovering.
+- remove biggest or hidpi images from srcset.
+This prevents the browser from loading images that are too big. *(only works with lazy-loaded images eg. data-srcset, data-lazysrcset.
+None lazyloaded images are loading already when the extension starts and it is not possible to stop loading them)*
 - ~~add lazyloading to all images (native loading="lazy" or [fallback](https://github.com/verlok/lazyload))~~ *(not working due to browser restrictions, images are loading when extension start and it's not possible to stop them)*
 - optionnaly block all requests of type: image *(default:false)*